exogen/badge-matrix/README.md

   * `skip`

     Number of initial jobs to skip.
 Passed along to the Sauce Labs API.
+  * `source`

+    Data source from which to render results, defaults to `svg`.

+    * **api**: Fetch results from the Sauce Labs API.
+This allows you to specify any of the above query parameters for filtering jobs.
+    * **svg**: Fetch Sauce Labs’ own browser matrix SVG widget and transform it into our slimmer, beautified version.
+If you aren’t using any of the options above, and just want the same results as their own widget would render, use this.
+If you try specifying any of the options above, the server will automatically change `source` to `api`.
+This is probably much faster than talking to the API, but it’s a bit more fragile since their SVG output could change.
   * `logos`

     How to render browser logos, defaults to **inside**.